Human Rights

 7. Contribution to building a more diverse and inclusive society

 The Ajinomoto Group strives to enhance diversity by respecting the diverse characteristics and perspectives of each individual so that workers all over the world can flourish regardless of factors such as race, nationality or sex.
-The Group also works to support, empower, and protect the human rights of members of vulnerable, marginalized or under-represented groups, such as people with disabilities, migrant workers, or LGBT people.
+The Group also works to support, empower, and protect the human rights, including in relation to SOGI, of members of vulnerable, marginalized or under-represented groups-such as people with disabilities, migrant workers, or indigenous peoples - through engagement and remediation.

 8. Safeguarding personal information